 A city can tackle inequality through the provision of inclusive, safe and accessible public spaces.
 Ensuring adequate density is important in supporting social capital formation.
 Local authorities sometimes ignore the use of public space by the poor, although public space is ‘the poor man’s living room’ and important for recreation, social, cultural and economic development of vulnerable groups.
 Public space as a common good is the key enabler for the fulfillment of human rights, empowering women and providing opportunities for youth.
 Improving access to and participation for the most vulnerable is a powerful tool to improve equity, promote inclusion and combat discrimination in public space.
 Inadequate housing should be compensated by generous provisions of good quality public space.
 Investments in streets and public space infrastructure improve urban productivity, livelihoods and allows better access to markets, jobs and public services, especially in developing countries where over half of the urban workforce is informal.

 The public service dimension of maintaining the streets and public spaces where local authorities can work together with citizens and the private sector to manage and maintain the urban commons is important, for example the City Improvement Districts in Johannesburg, South Africa.
-The private sector generally fails to provide genuinely accessible public space and wider urban connectivity, so the role of local governments in defending and maintaining the commons is critical.
+The private sector failure (strong language used, suggestion to dilute the wording on private sector failure) to provide genuinely accessible public space and wider urban connectivity, so the role of local governments in defending and maintaining the commons is critical.

 Public space generates substantial economic value.
 There is evidence that a well-planned, well-managed public space has positive impact on the price of nearby residential properties.
 In the Netherlands, a park view raised house prices by 8%, whilst in Berlin, proximity to playgrounds increased land value with up to 16%.
 Well-managed public space encourages investment confidence, e.g. business turn over in a high street location in London increases by between 5-15% following investment in a nearby public space.
 The increase of property value can be captured and shared as it contributes to public revenue and investment.
 Land value sharing requires specific instruments such as valuation, taxation or land readjustment.
 Focusing on streets and public spaces as a business case for urban regeneration can help cities as engines of economic and social development.
 Gentrification, which can improve property values, can hardly be opposed particularly when it infuses resources, regeneration and new services in the city.
 However, adopting redistributive policies is crucial to redirecting municipal resources generated by gentrification to improving supply, quantity and distribution of public space in less fortunate neighbourhoods.